whylabs/langkit/langkit/docs/modules.md

 ## Hallucination

 The `hallucination` namespace will compute the consistency between the target response and a group of additional response samples.
 It will create a new column named `response.hallucination`.
 The premise is that if the LLM has knowledge of the topic, then it should be able to generate similar and consistent responses when asked the same question multiple times.
+For more information on this approach see [SELFCHECKGPT: Zero-Resource Black-Box Hallucination Detection for Generative Large Language Models](https://arxiv.org/pdf/2303.08896.pdf)

-Requires additional LLM calls to calculate the consistency score.
+> Note: Requires additional LLM calls to calculate the consistency score.

 ### Usage